turiguiliano88/astro-ecommerce-template/README.md

 ## About me

 I am Minh from Berlin.
-Coding and desiging are my jobs.
-Sometimes they make me happy 😁
+Coding and desiging are my jobs 😁.

 I hope you find this project useful!